“A genome is an organism’s entire single set of DNA which have all the information need for an organism to grow”.

-The genome of eukaryotes or higher eukaryotes are more complicated and larger than the prokaryotes thus studying the entire genome of an organism is quite difficult.
+The genome of eukaryotes or higher eukaryotes is more complicated and larger than the prokaryotes thus studying the entire genome of an organism is quite difficult.

-However, some techniques such as DNA sequencing and DNA Microarray have the power to analyse the entire genome and therefore used in the genome-wide association studies.
+However, some techniques such as DNA sequencing and DNA Microarray have the power to analyze the entire genome and therefore used in the genome-wide association studies.

 Briefly for doing that, first, the entire genome is cleaved or fragmented into smaller fragments using the restriction digestion and created the library of fragments.